Introduction and Biography

 Whether I am elected to the board or not, this entire process is a win for me.
 I am thrusting myself in front of the openSUSE community and in this process, I hope to get to know as many of the wonderful contributors as possible.
 My hope is that I become more known so that I may better contribute to documentation and make working with openSUSE even more enjoyable and individually empowering for all.

 One thing people would find interesting about me that is not well known

 I have not made it a secret that I am a fan of old tech and especially Commodore.
 As a teenager, I made a game for the Amiga in the 1990s called Gator Mania.
 It is a 2D platform side scrolling game.
-I spent well over a year programming in AMOS Professional where I had to create my own method of displaying the screen tiles with the limited graphics memory, file format for the game levels, level builder, did the pixel art (with the help of and artist friend) and animation and for the time, created the best (in my opinion) character physics I had experienced at the time.
-I wanted to do more with the game but the Amiga fizzled out on me and I sort of moved away from the platform.
+I spent well over a year programming in AMOS Professional where I had to create my own method of displaying the screen tiles with the limited graphics memory, created my own file format for the game levels, and wrote a level builder.
+I did the pixel art (with the help of an artist friend), character animation and for the time, created the best (in my opinion) character physics for what I believe to be very good playability.
+The only area I didn’t improve enough was the frame rate.
+I wanted to do more with the game but the Amiga, thanks to Commodore’s mismanagement and perhaps some other things, fizzled out on me and I sort of moved away from the platform.

 CubicleNate on Freenode or irc.geekshed.net